Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Threat Intelligence

+Threat Intelligence is the gathering of information about potential enemies to prepare against future attacks.

 **CWE** (Common Weakness Enumeration) is a community-developed list of software and hardware weakness types that can lead to vulnerabilities in computer systems and software applications.
 CWE is maintained by the MITRE Corporation and is used as a classification system for vulnerabilities in software and hardware.